Viorel Moldovan: Managerial career

 After he ended his career, Moldovan started working as a sporting director for Rapid București during the year 2007.
 Afterwards he went to work for Unirea Urziceni in the same position until 2008.

 He started his coaching career when he replaced Viorel Hizo at FC Vaslui in November 2008.
 However, on 26 May 2009 he resigned from Vaslui after a 4–1 loss to Gloria Buzău which lowered the team's chances of finishing on a place that would grant them participation in a European competition.
 On 28 July 2009, the Italian coach Nicolò Napoli quit FC Brașov and was replaced by Moldovan, who signed a two-year deal.
 After a good start, the team eventually finished the season in 9th place and he left the club.
 In September 2010, Moldovan was named the coach of Sportul Studențesc but left the club in late October after not managing to earn a single victory in the league during this time.
 From September 2013 until July 2014 he coached Rapid in Liga II, managing to earn promotion to the first league at the end of the season.

 In 2014 he was named by the Romanian Football Federation as coach of Romania's under-21 national team.
 Later in that year he became an assistant of head coach Anghel Iordănescu at Romania's senior squad, helping it qualify to the Euro 2016 final tournament.
 After the tournament in which The Tricolours did not get past the group stage, he was appointed as the head coach of Ligue 2 team, Auxerre.
 After nine games in which he earned only one victory, Moldovan was dismissed because after a loss to Le Havre he publicly criticized the club officials for not bringing more players to the club.

 About two years later, on 26 June 2018 he was named coach of Liga II team, Chindia Târgoviște, managing to promote them to the first league at the end of the season.
 Because by the end of the following season, Chindia was on a relegation place, Moldovan was dismissed by the club.
 In August 2020, he returned to Liga II football, signing with Petrolul Ploiești, having as an objective to achieve promotion to the first league.
 In March 2021 he resigned from Petrolul as the team was only in 10th place.

 In June 2024 Moldovan was appointed as president of Rapid, a position he held for exactly one year, leaving after the team finished the 2024–25 Liga I season in fifth place.

 Personal life

-His father Vasile was also a footballer who played 10 years for Gloria Bistrița.
+His father, Vasile, was also a footballer who played 10 years for Gloria Bistrița.

-In 2002, Moldovan was named Honorary Citizen of Bistrița.
+In 1994, Moldovan received the Honorary Citizen of Bucharest title.
+In 2002, he was named Honorary Citizen of Bistrița.
+On 29 March 2006, he was decorated by the President of Romania, Traian Băsescu, with the Ordinul "Meritul Sportiv" (Order of "Sporting Merit"), Class II, for his contribution to reaching the 2005–06 UEFA Cup quarter-finals with Rapid București.